nukata/cyg-git/README.md

 ## Experimental compatibiliy with VSCode

-At first I had implemented the proxy of `git` as a batch file `git.bat`.
+At first I had implemented the proxy for `git` as a batch file `git.bat`.
 It had worked successfully with `go` and its plugin for VSCode.
 However, VSCode itself did not seem to recognize any batch file as `git`.
 Now I tried to make VSCode also recognize the proxy by implementing it with C.